-In 2009, following another economic downturn, Mario founded Caridon Property Ltd, having identified a gap in the market to assist individuals hit by a troubled economy, using his infinite knowledge and experience as a landlord to pioneer one of the first rent guarantee schemes in London, assuring a reliable income for Landlords and a guarantor for vulnerable tenants who were struggling to find accommodation.
+In 2009, following the recession, Mario founded Caridon Property, having identified a gap in the market to assist individuals hit by the economic downturn.
+Using his acquired knowledge and experience as a landlord, he pioneered one of the first rent guarantee schemes in London, assuring a reliable income for landlords and acting as a guarantor for vulnerable tenants who were struggling to find accommodation.
 Caridon Property has grown rapidly and is now part of the award-winning Caridon Group, a multi-million pound property development and lettings company, dedicated to serving the local communities it operates in.

 A highly respected property entrepreneur, industry campaigner and dedicated family man, Mario continues to apply the same hands-on approach and determination to every project he undertakes.
-His passionate conviction towards social responsibility guides the vision of the Caridon Group, whilst pledging a commitment to create new opportunities and fairer housing for all.
+His passion towards social responsibility guides the vision of the Caridon Group, which aims to create new opportunities and fairer housing for all.

 His motto is “Always lead by example, believe in what you do and why you do it! ”.

-Abbas joined Mario at Caridon in 2009 where he took a fundamental role in structuring the business and helped develop the pioneering concept of guaranteed rent.
+Abbas joined Mario at Caridon in 2009 where he took a fundamental role in re-structuring the business and developing the pioneering concept of guaranteed rent.

-With expertise in management, negotiation, financial structuring, due diligence and development design, he has been instrumental in helping to maximise revenue and protect investment.
+Abbas's expertise includes management, negotiation, financial structuring and due diligence.
 He oversees the financial growth and operations of all the Group’s companies.

 Roy is a qualified barrister with expertise in strategic legal and commercial advice across a range of sectors including telecoms, agriculture, property and pharmaceuticals.
 He set his own law firm up in 1998 working in both criminal and commercial law.
 He crossed to the Bar in 2001 and has been counsel to a diverse portfolio of clients and individuals including political groups and politicians, banking groups and media companies.